Years 5 to 12

 - With students, develop a plan to address the issue, for example, to ban homework.
 This plan will be your bill.

-- Write the name of the bill and its purpose on page one of the law-making script template, available in the toolkit.
+- Write the name of the bill and its purpose on page 1 of the law-making script template, available in the toolkit.
 For example, The No Homework Bill: A Bill for an Act to ban homework in all Australian schools.

 Divide the class into government, opposition, minor parties and independents.